emberjs/website/source/guides/ember-cli/glossary.md

 ## Virtual DOM
-Not to be confused with Shadow DOM.
+**Not to be confused with Shadow DOM**.
 The concept of a virtual DOM means abstracting your code (or in our case, Ember) away from using the browser's DOM in favor of a "virtual" DOM that can easily be accessed for read/writes or even serialized.